Transfusion-Free Cardiothoracic Surgery

 - Transfusion-Free Expertise

 A focus for Dr. Starnes is transfusion-free medicine.
 He first gained experience in transfusion-free techniques during his training at Stanford University.
-In the past few years, he has helped make bloodless surgery a "real emphasis" at USC University Hospital.
+In the past few years, he has helped make bloodless surgery a "real emphasis" at Keck Hospital of USC.

 He says success in transfusion-free cardiothoracic surgery involves being a "stickler for details."
 Dr. Starnes and his colleagues understand and are experts in surgical precision during each procedure they perform.
 In addition, "it is important that a transfusion-free program makes a real commitment to perform these complex surgeries without blood products--and every member of our team has that commitment."